 “I was most impressed by the magnificence of the seascapes.
 The view of countless limestone karst cliffs scattered around the sea took my breath away each time.” – Yoshke

-About what sets Halong Bay apart from other famous bays he has traveled, Yoshke told:
+Here’s Yoshke on what sets Halong Bay apart from other famous bays he has traveled to:

 “It’s the sheer number and grandeur.
 I’ve never seen any other bay that is peppered with almost 2000 limestone islets, many of which can be visited.
 Other bays I’ve seen also have limestone cliffs rising from their waters but not this many.
 The experience of spending the night on a junk boat to see some of these islands is also something I will never forget.”